 - Outstanding Public Affairs Show award (2017)

 - Finalist Multimedia/Online Journalism (2018)

-Donna is a breast cancer survivor and often talks about a problem afflicting many, including her – mastectomy nerve damage, which can cause permanent, debilitating pain.
+Donna is a breast cancer survivor.
+She often writes and speaks about a problem afflicting many, including her – mastectomy nerve damage, which can cause permanent, debilitating pain

 In her spare time, Donna enjoys wildlife photography and traveling.
 She’s also a volunteer bald eagle nest monitor for the Maryland Bird Conservation Partnership.